Tanchwa/terraform-github-infrastructure-repo/README.md

 ### <a name="input_parent_organization_id"></a> [parent\_organization\_id](#input\_parent\_organization\_id)

-Description: The AWS parent Organization or OU, or GCP Organization ID to link the new account to
+Description: The AWS parent Organization or OU, or GCP Organization ID to link the new account or Project to

 Type: `string`